Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 ## Important Note

-- Must make `import Typhon` the very previous line of the `bypass*` function. otherwise, the current global variable space will not be available through the stack frame.
+- Must make `import Typhon` the very previous line of the `bypass*` function (even if you have been obsessed with PEP-8). otherwise, the current global variable space will not be available through the stack frame.

 **Do:**
 ```python